The term “boundaries” or “setting boundaries” often comes with a negative connotation – one of exclusion or closing people out.

 - Have a team member who doesn’t meet your timeframes?
 This slows down everything you’re doing and will have an overall negative impact on your business and finances.
 Solution: Choose a date on the calendar, communicate and let the vendor know that you’ll no longer work with her if project isn’t done by that day.

-Setting boundaries and creating systems is all part of designing your business for optimum success and one of the many things we’ll be focusing on in Escalator Profits.
+Setting boundaries and creating systems is all part of designing your business for optimum success.